-These bursaries are awarded to students who are enrolled for National Diploma and B Tech degrees at the University.
+These bursaries are awarded to students who are enrolled for National Diploma and Baccalaureus Technologiae degrees at the University.

-Students who have been enrolled at other institutions previously could qualify as well provided that they have obtained recognition for the subjects at the University.
+Students who have been enrolled at other institutions previously could qualify as well, provided that they have obtained recognition for those subjects at the University.